PhilipTrauner/iTunesConnector/README.md

 # iTunes Connector
-Abstraction layer around appscript to control iTunes with *style*.
+Abstraction layer around ScriptingBridge to control iTunes with *style*.

 ## Installation
 Clone the repo